Recently updated on June 2nd, 2026 at 10:21 am

 You: Gathering Evidence for an Illinois Civil No Contact Order

-our personal testimony is evidence.
-However, the more supporting material you provide, the stronger your request will be.
-Courts in Illinois consider the following types of evidence in Civil No Contact Order cases:
+Your personal testimony is evidence.
+However, the more supporting material you provide, the stronger your request for an Illinois Civil No Contact Order may be.
+Courts may consider the following types of evidence:

 Evidence Type 2: Medical or Counseling Records